amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   * [U] `"Regions`" [Array string] (optional) can accept a list of region names of cell regions that will be available to plot separately from the overall mesh.

+  * [U] `"regions`" [Array(string)] (empty array) write an array into the visualization file that can be used to identify a region or regions.
+The first entry in the regions array is marked with the value 1.0 in the array, the second with the value 2.0, and so forth.
+The code ignores entries in the regions array that are not valid regions that contain cells.

+  * [U] `"write partition`" [bool] (false) if this parameter is true, then write an array into the visualization file that contains the rank number of the processor that owns a mesh cell.

 Notes: